TahmidU/TahmidU/README.md

 # Hi👋, Welcome to my Github Repository!

-My name is **Tahmid Uddin, an aspiring software engineer and a Computer Science graduate** from City, University of London.
+My name is **Tahmid Uddin, an aspiring software engineer and a computer science graduate** from City, University of London.

 During my time in University I have learnt many **concepts, techniques, theoretic and principles** that help me evolve as a software engineer.
-Whether you are an employer or a visitor, I hope you find my repositories useful or at the very least, interesting.
+Whether you are a recuiter or a visitor, I hope you find my repositories useful or at the very least, interesting.

 - 👓 What I'm comfortable with...